Asian Currencies: The Nomad Capitalist’s Guide

 Bangladeshi Taka

-The Taka, Bangladesh’s currency, was introduced in 1971, replacing the Pakistani rupee at a par exchange rate when the country became independent.
 Every Taka note features the same historical figure, Sheikh Mujibur Rahman, a revered political leader who helped establish democracy there but was assassinated in 1975.

 Saudi Riyal

 Saudi Arabia is an economic frontrunner in the Middle East.
-The official currency, the Saudi riyal is governed by the Saudi Arabian Monetary Authority.
+The official currency, the Saudi riyal, is governed by the Saudi Arabian Monetary Authority.

-Introduced in 1925, the riyal has been pegged to the US dollar at a rate of 3.75 to 1 since 1986, lending it stability, which is also maintained by the Kingdom’s position of being the world’s second-largest producer of oil.
+Introduced in 1925, the Saudi riyal has been pegged to the US dollar at a rate of 3.75 to 1 since 1986, lending it stability, which is also maintained by the Kingdom’s position of being the world’s second-largest producer of oil.

 Turkish Lira

-The lira, serving as Turkey’s currency since 1844, has seen many changes, particularly in the last two decades.
 The Grand National Assembly of Turkey passed a law in 2003 that led to the removal of six zeros from the currency, giving birth to the New Turkish lira.
-The word ‘new’ was removed in 2009 and it reverted to Turkish Lira.
+The word ‘new’ was removed in 2009 when it reverted to the Turkish lira.

-In recent times, the lira has been massively devalued against both the US dollar and the British pound.
-However, while skyrocketing inflation (currently 38%), political instability and natural disasters have blighted the nation’s economy, there are signs of increasing stability.
+However, while skyrocketing inflation (currently 42%), political instability and natural disasters have blighted the nation’s economy, there are signs of increasing stability.

 United Arab Emirates Dirham